Bargains and brawls: UK retail's Black Friday set to stay

 Black Friday was John Lewis' biggest ever day for online orders.

-For the first time Asda mirrored the Black Friday flash sale that has been held by its U.S. parent Wal-Mart (WMT.N), the world's biggest retailer, for the past decade, offering a total of half a million products at special prices.
+For the first time Asda mirrored the Black Friday flash sale that has been held by its U.S. parent Wal-Mart, the world's biggest retailer, for the past decade, offering a total of half a million products at special prices.

 While customer demand was high, with an over 400 percent technology sales uplift when compared with the previous week's sales, Asda's event was marred by fights breaking out among shoppers chasing limited stock in some crowded stores.